kitnil/awesome/README.md

 ## Lua

-- [github-nvim-theme](https://github.com/projekt0n/github-nvim-theme) - Github theme for Neovim, kitty, iTerm, Konsole, and Alacritty written in Lua
+- [github-nvim-theme](https://github.com/projekt0n/github-nvim-theme) - Github theme for Neovim, tmux, kitty, iTerm, Konsole, and Alacritty written in Lua
 - [LunarVim](https://github.com/LunarVim/LunarVim) - An IDE layer for Neovim with sane defaults.
 Completely free and community driven.
 - [which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
 - [trouble.nvim](https://github.com/folke/trouble.nvim) - 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.